dhernandezl/Frequent-Itemsets/README.md

 # Genetic Algorithm for Frequent ItemSets
-<p>A frequent pattern can be defined as a frequent subset, defined in the universe of all possible sets.
-Frequent patterns obtained during sequence mining are used in tasks of functional dependency detection, trend prediction, phenomena interpretation and as support decision making in production strategies</p>
+A frequent pattern can be defined as a frequent subset, defined in the universe of all possible sets.
+Frequent patterns obtained during sequence mining are used in tasks of functional dependency detection, trend prediction, phenomena interpretation and as support decision making in production strategies.

 ### Features